delta3d/delta3d/trunk/delta3d/examples/testGUI/readme.txt

 - Build testGUI.
 - Start testGUI.
-- To load from XML: open a command window next to testGUI.exe (in either the Debug or Release folder) and type: testGUI.exe ..\examples\testGUI\gui.xml
+- To load from XML: open a command window next to testGUI.exe (in either the Debug or Release folder) and type: testGUI.exe ..\examples\testGUI\gui.layout

 Win32 Binary:
 - Go to bin.
 - Double-click testGUI.exe.
-- To load from XML: open a command window next to testGUI.exe (in either the Debug or Release folder) and type: testGUI.exe ..\examples\tesGUI\gui.xml
+- To load from XML: open a command window next to testGUI.exe (in either the Debug or Release folder) and type: testGUI.exe ..\examples\tesGUI\gui.layout

 Linux Source:
 - To build only testGUI, from the root delta3d folder: